talhaiqbal01/oop_learning/src/basics/ObjectDemo/README.md

 # Object

-In OOP, objects are things created from classes that have data (attributes) and actions (methods).
+In OOP, `Objects` are things created from classes that have data (attributes) and actions (methods).

 # Code Explanation